Top of the page

 Dilated cardiomyopathy is a condition that weakens your heart muscle and causes it to stretch, or dilate.
 When your heart muscle is weak, it can't pump out blood as well as it should.
 More blood stays in your heart after each heartbeat.
 As more blood fills and stays in the heart, the heart muscle stretches even more and gets even weaker.

 Many things can cause dilated cardiomyopathy.
-It can be caused by another disease or condition, such as high blood pressure or a heart attack.
+It can be caused by another disease or condition.
 Some people have a family history of dilated cardiomyopathy.
 For some people, the cause is not known.

 The goal of treatment is to slow the disease and help you feel better.
+You may also have treatment for the cause of the cardiomyopathy.
 You will probably take a few medicines.
 If your doctor thinks it will help your heart and prevent problems, you may get a device such as a pacemaker.
 Self-care is another important part of your treatment.
 It includes the things you can do every day to feel better and stay as healthy as possible.

 Watch closely for changes in your health, and be sure to contact your doctor or nurse call line if you have any problems.